nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/embeddable-chat-widget.md

   }, // Override all the default labels for your own language.
   horizontalMargin: 20, // Horizontal margin in pixels from side.
 Default is 20.
   verticalMargin: 20, // Vertical margin in pixels from bottom.
 Default is 20.
+  customCSS: '', // Custom CSS to override the default styles.
   questions: [
     "What is DocsBot?",
     "What services does DocsBot offer?",